 Research

-My research focuses on public law (including U.S. constitutional law, federal courts, legal institutions such as the American jury system) and U.S. immigration policy history, primarily from a historical institutionalist perspective.
+My research focuses on U.S. constitutional law, federal courts, federalism, and U.S. immigration policy history.

 Below are my current and recent projects: